startoy/nodejs_api_rabbitmq_ibmdb2/README.md

      docker run -d --name node-api-rabbit -p 8080:8080 fwg/api-rabbit npm start
   ```
 -->

-# 2. Build Source To Docker Image
+# 2. Build Source To Docker Image And Run Container

   this will build from source code to Docker image.